christopher-besch/homepage/src/articles/13_mc_missile/mc_missile.md

 <AutoPlayVideo src={direct_aerial_presentation} width={1920} height={1080} />

-Even aerial brothers can be engaged.
+Even aerial brothers can be engaged!
 This only works with this design because the rocket motor is so crazily powerful.
 It costs something like five diamonds per rocket alone!
-Anything cheaper wouldn't work.
+Anything cheaper wouldn't work like this.

 <Spacer />